SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-log.md

 date: 31/5/2017
 ---

 This article explains how you can use the  __Audit Log Details report__ to inspect permission changes on site collections.
 Audit Log Details report enables you to see __the complete history of permission changes on site collections__.
-Please check the [feature availability by license type for more info.](https://www.spdockit.com/orders)

 To track permissions changes, the audit option must be enabled on a site collection level in SharePoint.